GermaniaKG/Hash/README.md

 ##PasswordHashCallable

-This class uses PHP's [password_hash](http://php.net/manual/de/function.password-hash.php) function.
+This class wraps PHP's [password_hash](http://php.net/manual/de/function.password-hash.php) function in a callable Class.
 It optionally accepts any PSR-3 Logger of which the *debug* method will be called each time it is invoked.

 ```php
 <?php